jaz303/mini-json/README.md

   - no dynamic memory allocation
   - minimal dependence on stdlib (currently `strlen()` and, optionally, `snprintf()`)

 The API is designed to be simple and explict, exposing one function for each JSON type.
-The start/end pattern utilised for objects and arrays allows for arbitrary nesting with no performance penalty, and all state is maintained within `mj_writer_t*` structs so it's possible to pass these around and so that JSON can be composed from multiple subsystems in your program.
+The start/end pattern utilised for objects and arrays allows for arbitrary nesting with no performance penalty.
+All state is maintained within `mj_writer_t*` structs so it's possible to pass these around and compose JSON from multiple subsystems in your program.

 At present only the encoder is written.
 I'll likely add a streaming decoder in the near future too.